tglucksmann/buybitcoinworldwide.github.io/_wallets/bitcoin-wallet.md

 Because the wallet connects directly to the Bitcoin network peers can see your phone’s IP address.

-Bitcoin wallet received a score of 46 out of 100 from the Open Bitcoin Privacy Project’s [Spring 2015 report](http://openbitcoinprivacyproject.org/2015/05/spring-2015-wallet-privacy-rating-report/).
+Bitcoin Wallet received a score of 46 out of 100 from the Open Bitcoin Privacy Project’s [Spring 2015 report](http://openbitcoinprivacyproject.org/2015/05/spring-2015-wallet-privacy-rating-report/).